kylemcinnes/narrowtrailbrotherhood/README.md

    npm install
    ```

-3. Create `.env.local` file with your SMTP credentials (see Environment Variables above)
+3. Create `.env.local` file with your Formspree form ID (see Environment Variables above)

 4. Run the development server:
    ```bash